Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 On Navroz, “Haft Sin” (a table) is decorated with seven things.
 Number seven is of great significance to them.
 Each item symbolizes something.

 After breakfast, they visit the Fire Temple to perform Jashan (a prayer).
-Parsis pray for prosperity and ask forgiveness for the sins committed to them.
+Parsis pray for prosperity and ask forgiveness for the sins committed against them.
 Items like milk, flour, sandalwood, fruit, and water are offered to the sacred fire.

 Name of itemsSymbolic to